|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 Students should be prepared to spend twice as many hours outside of the class as they do inside to ensure they perfect and hone their mathematical skills.
 Regardless of whether you intend to study maths at university the skills you will learn will be a valuable asset in your life journey.

-You’ll need a minimum of five GCSEs at grades 5-9, including at least a grade 6 in Maths.
+You’ll need five GCSEs at grades 5-9, plus a grade 6 in Maths.

 |Study level||Cost||Additional fees|